 If you already have a blue card, you do not need to change to a white card unless you are enrolled in a course of training that requires the completion of CPCCWHS1001 as a prerequisite, such as CPCCDE3014A Remove non-friable asbestos or CPCCDE3015A Remove friable asbestos.

-Interstate recognition of General Safety Induction cards
+Interstate recognition of general safety induction cards

 The following construction induction cards are recognised in Queensland and vice versa:

-- Victorian construction induction card
+- Victoria construction induction card